awasson/AVI-ELF-II/README.md

 This project is ongoing with the support of [Josh Bensadon](https://github.com/JoshBensadon), [Andrew Wasson](https://github.com/awasson), Walter Miraglia, [Costas Skordis](https://github.com/cskordis) and Rizal Acob.
 Below you will find a stable version of the PCB gerber files, bill of materials.

-[The Assembly Manual](https://github.com/awasson/AVI-ELF-II/wiki/AVI-ELF-II-Detailed-Assembly-Notes) is in the Wiki.
+[The Assembly Manual](https://github.com/awasson/AVI-ELF-II/wiki/AVI-ELF-II-Detailed-Assembly-Notes) is in the Wiki and this covers building the mainboard and the expansion boards.

 **There are a number of differences between the AVI ELF II and the original:**